In Delhi, life beats on under toxic smog. But residents say this year is different.

 Delhi's air pollution is among the worst in the world, far exceeding World Health Organization safety limits.
 Residents share what that feels like for them on the ground.

 The pollution levels in India’s capital rose to “severe plus” last week, meaning the air is considered hazardous to otherwise healthy people, even after brief exposure.
-Yet life hasn’t paused here like it did in parts of eastern North America in the summer of 2023 when wildfire smoke caused some summer camps to shut down and authorities suggested Americans and Canadians stay indoors.
+Yet life hasn’t paused here as it did in parts of eastern North America in the summer of 2023 when wildfire smoke caused some summer camps to shut down and authorities suggested Americans and Canadians stay indoors.
 Indian officials recommended the same on Nov.
-17, especially for the elderly, except most Indians don’t have that luxury.
+17, especially for the elderly.
+But most Indians don’t have that luxury.

 “I can’t stop going to work,” says Mr. Bhakar, who lives in southern Delhi’s Mehrauli neighborhood along with his wife and two children.
 “I have to earn for my family.”